 What Is Mindfulness?

 Mindfulness is the act of BEING HERE NOW, or focusing your attention on what you are doing and your surroundings; your mind is not in the past nor is it in the future.
 It is right here, right now.
-The key to being mindful is to stay present.
+The key to being mindful is to stay present with mindfulness exercises.

 Being in the moment is something that’s rare these days.
 We are pulled in so many directions by too much stimuli, too much responsibilities and too much hurrying.
 All this does is cause the mind to be always in the past (“shoulda, woulda, coulda”) or in the future (worry about what might happen).
 The result is stress and an unnecessarily complicated life.